-The tempo of the playback is synchronised to the current clock (see section 17.3).
+The tempo of the playback is synchronised to the current clock.
+Each time-step in the pattern corresponds to the tempo clock tick with a division of 1, 2, 3, or 4 - see section 17.3.

 15.1 Control overview